 Master the tricky side of Agile

 Despite Agile’s 15-year track record and wildfire-like spread, its human dimension still proves tricky.
 The results are showing, as too many teams and leaders accomplish far less than their potential.
-Most are aware of the challenges but not how to overcome them (which explains the best-selling reception of Gil’s recent book The Human Side of Agile: How to Help Your Team Deliver).
+Most are aware of the challenges but not how to overcome them (which explains the best-selling reception of Gil’s book on leading Agile teams, The Human Side of Agile: How to Help Your Team Deliver).

-This course consists of interviews Gil has had with 11 outstanding authors, mentors, executives, leaders, facilitators, innovators, coaches, and practitioners.
+This course consists of 10 hours of interviews Gil has had with 11 outstanding authors, mentors, executives, leaders, facilitators, innovators, coaches, and practitioners.
 Every one of them has been putting people before process in software development and other knowledge work for over 20 years.

 You’ll be happy you listened to these folks, because you’ll …

 - Identify and solve problems better, since every problem is a people problem